codewars/docs/content/authoring/kata/create-first-kata.md

 # Creating your first kata

-Okay, so you might have completed many (all?) of the published katas on Codewars.
+Okay, so you might have completed many (all?) of the published kata on Codewars.
 But... that's only half of the battle.

-There is an obvious elephant in the room: Where do the katas come from?
+There is an obvious elephant in the room: Where do the kata come from?
 Obviously they didn't come out of nowhere like inside a stone or from a big bang, so clearly someone, or *something*, must have created the kata.

 Creating a kata is a totally different kind of task from solving a kata.
 You might be able to solve a purple kata in under an hour, and still get flummoxed by the process of making a new kata.
 Being a good player doesn't always make you a good level maker, after all.
 What authors sometimes do not realize is the fact that creating a good quality kata is much harder than solving it.